Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Rebecca Lee, Director of People at Kudos talks about the importance of eNPS, especially when focusing on culture, as it gives a view into your employee experience.

 Calculating your eNPS is a great way to collect anonymous employee feedback.
 Employees who are satisfied and feel optimistic about their work and the organization they work for, will be more productive and innovative, and will most likely be Promoters in your eNPS.
-When you pair eNPS data with other employee feedback, like the built-in sentiment survey in Kudos, you’ll get a complete picture of your organizational health.
+Through Kudos Pulse Surveys, conducting an eNPS survey is simple and effective and a great way to gain a complete picture of your organizational health.

 Calculating your eNPS is very simple – eNPS is the percentage of Promoters minus the percentage of Detractors (Neutrals are not included in the calculation).